The very first step in creating and displaying a google maps on any website is to create a google maps API key.

 Step 2: Project Name & HTTP Referrer

-- Click the API key you want to restrict and open the property page.
+- Click the Google Maps API Key you want to restrict and open the property page.
 Here, place yourself on the Key restrictions and apply these reductions:

-- For restrictions within Google Maps.
+- For restrictions within Google Maps API Key.
 To allow requests from websites you supplied, you’ll need to select HTTP referrers (web sites) in the Application restrictions list.
 One of the more referred websites can be selected if you need to.

 - API key specific restrictions.
 To restrict an API key for Google Maps, select Restrict key and then click Maps Embed API, which can be found in the Select APIs list.
 Save your preferences and you’re done.